kristjanjansen/laravel-vite/README.md

 Vite's [manifest generation](https://vitejs.dev/config/#build-manifest) is not compatible with Laravel Mix manifest, so you can not use Laravel's [mix()](https://laravel.com/docs/8.x/helpers#method-mix) helper.

-To overcome this, this demo project relies on custom manifest parsing that has to be hardened and extracted to a separate utility in production sites:
+To overcome this, this demo project relies on custom manifest parsing that has to be hardened and extracted to a separate utility in production sites.

 ### No JS entrypoint

-Vite detects the main entrypoint to the JS from the `/index.html` file.
+Vite detects the main Javascript entrypoint from the `/index.html` file.
 There is also a [library mode](https://vitejs.dev/guide/build.html#library-mode), a way to specify a `.js` entrypoint instead of `.html,` but this mode is not preferrable for Laravel application.

 To overcome this, this project includes a dummy `resources/js/index.html` file just for Vite to pick up the right entrypoint `resources/js/index.js`

 ### Conflicting /public directory

 Vite copies all the contents of `/public` to the production `dist` directory.

-This project has configured the production code directory to be in `/public/dist`.
+In this project the production production directory is set at `/public/dist`.

-As Laravel also has an existing `/public` directory and copying it to its subdirectory leads to an infinite loop, the Vite is configured to have JS project root at `/resources/js`.
+As Laravel has an existing `/public` directory and copying its contents to its subdirectory leads to an infinite copying loop, the Vite is configured to have project root at `/resources/js`.

 ### Missing template compiler

-By default, Vue does not include an inline template compiler in the ESM module.
+By default, VueJS does not include an inline template compiler in the ESM module.
 This becomes problematic when one wants to "sprinkle" globally registered Vue components into a Blade template (vs. going full-on SPA).

-In this project, Vite is configured to import a full Vue build that also includes a template compiler.
+In this project, Vite is configured to import a full VueJS build that also includes a template compiler.